Go directly to:

 South Sudan was added to the list in 2011.

-Over the same period, the following countries and territories were removed from the DAC List of ODA Recipients: Portugal (1991); French Guyana, Guadeloupe, Martinique, Réunion and Saint Pierre and Miquelon (1992); Greece (1995); Bahamas, Brunei, Kuwait, Qatar, Singapore and United Arab Emirates (1996); Bermuda, Cayman Islands, Cyprus, Falkland Islands (Malvinas), Hong Kong (China), Israel and Chinese Taipei (1997); Aruba, the British Virgin Islands, French Polynesia, Gibraltar, Korea, Libya, Macau (China), Netherlands Antilles, New Caledonia and the Northern Marianas Islands (2000); Malta and Slovenia (2003); Bahrain (2005); Saudi Arabia and Turks and Caicos Islands (2008), Barbados, Croatia, Mayotte, Oman and Trinidad and Tobago (2011); Anguilla and Saint Kitts and Nevis (2014); Chile, Seychelles and Uruguay (2018); Cook Islands (2020).
-Antigua and Barbuda, Palau and Panama are scheduled to be removed in 2022.
+Over the same period, the following countries and territories were removed from the DAC List of ODA Recipients: Portugal (1991); French Guyana, Guadeloupe, Martinique, Réunion and Saint Pierre and Miquelon (1992); Greece (1995); Bahamas, Brunei, Kuwait, Qatar, Singapore and United Arab Emirates (1996); Bermuda, Cayman Islands, Cyprus, Falkland Islands (Malvinas), Hong Kong (China), Israel and Chinese Taipei (1997); Aruba, the British Virgin Islands, French Polynesia, Gibraltar, Korea, Libya, Macau (China), Netherlands Antilles, New Caledonia and the Northern Marianas Islands (2000); Malta and Slovenia (2003); Bahrain (2005); Saudi Arabia and Turks and Caicos Islands (2008), Barbados, Croatia, Mayotte, Oman and Trinidad and Tobago (2011); Anguilla and Saint Kitts and Nevis (2014); Chile, Seychelles and Uruguay (2018); Cook Islands (2020); Antigua and Barbuda and Palau (2022).

 For the DAC, the term "developing country" employed without qualification has generally been taken to mean a country eligible for ODA.